 A broad spectrum of life science research will benefit greatly from increased access to high performance computing resources.
 Several properties of modern life sciences research drive the need for high performance computing:

 - Increasing complexity of analytical models and concomitant increase in possible solution space.
-Maximum likelihood calculations, Monte Carlo and other stochastic simulation methods increasingly involve more parameters.
+Maximum likelihood calculations, Monte Carlo and other stochastic simulation methods involve increasingly more parameters.
 While such models can increase our understanding of the underlying natural processes under investigation, in many cases they lead to an exponential increase in the number of possible solutions.

 Despite promising developments that individually address these issues, the computational environment in which many life scientists work remains substantively deficient, materially impeding progress in a number of fields.
 It is our goal to make sufficient computational and data resources available to an active community of researchers.